At Least 10 People Killed In Brazil Fire: Officials - UrduPoint

 Emergency workers confirmed 10 victims at the site, which was operating without proper authorization, said the fire department for Rio Grande do Sul state, whose capital is Porto Alegre.

-"It happened very fast.
-People yelled 'fire!'
-When I saw it, it was already two doors from mine.
-I ran out as fast as I could, because there was already a lot of smoke," an unidentified resident of the building told news site G1.

-The fire broke out around 2:00 am (0500 GMT), officials said.
-It took firefighters around three hours to bring it under control.

-"Forensic experts are at the scene to identify the victims and investigate the cause of the fire," the fire department said in a statement.
+"Forensic experts are at the scene to identify the victims and investigate the cause of the fire," it said in a statement.

-An AFP photographer at the scene early Friday saw firefighters still at work around the badly charred three-storey building.

-Images in Brazilian media from overnight showed the building engulfed in flames as firefighters battled to extinguish them.
+State Governor Eduardo Leite said the fire, which broke out around 2:00 am (0500 GMT), had left him "deeply upset.

 "The fire department dispatched five trucks and dozens of firefighters to fight the flames," he wrote on X, formerly Twitter.